-There are currently no active Timely Warnings at this time.
+There are no current Emergency Notifications at this time.

 CURRENT CAMPUS/COMMUNITY SAFTEY NOTICE

 There are no current Campus/Community Safety Notices at this time.